bombsquad-community/plugin-manager/README.md

 # Plugin Manager

 A plugin manager for the game - [Bombsquad](https://www.froemling.net/apps/bombsquad).
-Plugin Manager is a plugin in and of itself, which makes further modding of your game more convenient by providing easier access to community created content.
+Plugin Manager is a plugin in itself, which makes further modding of your game more convenient by providing easier access to community created content.

 [![DownloadIcon]][DownloadLink]